vvselischev/Cats-And-Mice/README.md

 # Cats-And-Mice
-Download .apk to try the game
+See screenshots or download .apk to try the game

 ![Alt text](/Screenshots/Mouse_Turn.PNG?raw=true "Mouse Turn")